expressjs/expressjs.com/CONTRIBUTING.md

 Feel free to make changes to the template files or the document files.
 The supporting docs are located in their respective directories, and the API docs are located under the `_includes` directory.

+## Code of Conduct

+The [Code of Conduct][] explains the bare minimum behavior expectations for all contributors to Express documentation.
+Please read it before participating.

+## Developer's Certificate of Origin

+All code contributions to Express documentation fall under the Express documentation [Developer's Certificate of Origin][].

 ## Help translate the docs to other languages

 We are looking for volunteers to help translate the Express docs to other languages.